rvugts/ios-contact-deduplication/README.md

   - Logs all name corrections for review
 - **Complete Contact Recovery**: All contacts from the export are processed, even those with Base64 data that causes parsing issues

+### Phone Number Normalization

+The tool can optionally normalize phone numbers to the international E.164 format (e.g., `+31612345678` or `+12125551234`).
+This standardization makes phone numbers consistent and easier to work with across different systems.

+- **E.164 Format**: International standard format: `+[country code][number]` (no spaces)
+- **Optional Feature**: Normalization is off by default; enable with `--normalize-phones` flag
+- **Interactive Prompt**: If no flag is provided, the tool will prompt you whether to enable normalization
+- **Region Detection**: The tool intelligently determines the phone number region:
+  - **Auto-Detection**: Attempts to detect your country from system locale settings
+  - **Interactive Prompt**: If auto-detection fails, prompts for a 2-letter country code
+  - **Command-Line Override**: Use `--phone-region CODE` to explicitly specify (e.g., `--phone-region NL` for Netherlands)
+  - **No Silent Default**: Unlike some tools, this app does not silently default to US - it requires explicit region specification or successful auto-detection
+- **Leading Zero Handling**: Correctly handles national format numbers with leading zeros:
+  - `061234567` (Netherlands) → `+3161234567` (when using `--phone-region NL`)
+  - The leading zero (national trunk prefix) is automatically removed and replaced with the country code
+- **Preserves Types**: Phone type information (home, work, mobile, etc.) is preserved during normalization
+- **Graceful Handling**: Invalid or unparseable numbers keep their original format with a warning logged
+- **Applies to Both Outputs**: Normalization affects both vCard and CSV exports when enabled

+**Why Region Matters**: The default region is crucial for correctly parsing phone numbers that don't have an international prefix (+).
+For example, "415 555 1234" could be interpreted differently depending on whether the default region is US (becomes +1 415 555 1234) or another country.
+Numbers with a '+' prefix are parsed independently of the default region.

+### CSV Export

+Export your contacts to CSV format for easy viewing in spreadsheet applications or import into other systems.

+- **Comprehensive Fields**: Includes all key contact information (name, phones, emails, addresses, organization, etc.)
+- **Multiple Values**: Handles multiple phones, emails, and addresses with separate columns (up to 5 phones, 5 emails, 3 addresses)
+- **Type Information**: Includes phone and email type information (home, work, mobile, etc.)
+- **Proper Formatting**: Handles special characters, commas, quotes, and newlines correctly
+- **Optional Export**: Only exports when `--csv` or `--export-csv` flag is provided

 ### Preview and Logging

 - **Preview Workflow**: